 Renal Ward, Royal London Hospital

-The Renal Unit at the Royal London Hospital is densely populated and whilst its design is functional, it does not contribute to an engaging patient experience.
+The Renal Unit at the Royal London Hospital is densely populated and while its design is functional, it does not contribute to an engaging patient experience.

 The team wanted to explore ways of improving this micro-locality through activities and design interventions that enrich patients’ experience of being in hospital, creating a positive environment and a sense of place and community.

-Rachel Louis from Vital Arts, the arts and health organisation that delivers programmes for the Barts Health NHS Trust, collaborated with the Spatial Practices programme at CSM (communications designer Luise Vormittag) to establish a framework for future art and design interventions for dialysis patients at The Royal London Hospital (RLH).
+Rachel Louis from Vital Arts, the arts and health organisation that delivers programmes for the Barts Health NHS Trust, collaborated with the Spatial Practices programme at CSM (communications designer Luise Vormittag) to establish a framework for future art and design interventions for dialysis patients at The Royal London Hospital.

-Patients on dialysis are those who have had kidney failure.
-They need a machine to clean and filter their blood.
+Patients whose kidneys are failing are treated with dialysis, a machine that filters their blood.
 Dialysis takes five hours a day, three times a week.

-Vital Arts and CSM were awarded a collaborative research grant from Creative Works London to determine what kind of design intervention would improve patient experience on the ward.
-One of the pilot projects emerging from this research period was a set of recipe cards.
+Vital Arts and Central Saint Martins were awarded a collaborative research grant from Creative Works London to determine what kind of design intervention would improve patient experience on the ward.

 Patients on dialysis have a very restricted diet, which makes it difficult to prepare flavoursome meals.
 Non-white ethnic groups have a higher risk of developing kidney failure, and yet there are no recipe books available that reflect culinary and cultural diversity.